 Be sure your child has done their research and thought deeply about why they want to attend graduate school, then ask:

-- Why is this graduate degree important to you?
-What would you like me to understand most about your pursuits?
+- What would you like me to understand most about your pursuits?

+The best ways to spend money is to open up possibilities, expand horizons, and exemplify your values.
 Explore your child’s passions about their degree and why they’re excited to pursue it.
-These conversations can help ensure both of you spend money in ways that align with your goals and values.
+These conversations can help both of you spend money in ways that align with your goals and values.

 While these conversations may seem more advanced than talks you had before their undergraduate degree, trust that your child is ready to have them.
 It’s more than okay for parents to ask detailed questions before committing funds to a graduate degree.